sheymann/githubarchive.org/bigquery/README.md

 ORDER BY date;

-/* Time elapsed from last push to the fork of the repos, for repos not pushed after the fork*/
+/* Time elapsed from last push to the fork of the repos, for repos not pushed after the fork, sorted by elapsed time. */
 SELECT CONCAT(repository_owner, CONCAT('/', repository_name)) as source,
 	CONCAT(actor_attributes_login, CONCAT('/', repository_name)) target,
 	repository_language as lang,